 And after I have a few posts on a single web 2.0, I also like to interlink.

-Worry more about quality and relevancy for your web 2.0 links.
+Worry more about the quality and relevancy of your web 2.0 links.

 It will pay off in the long run.

 At this point, your post should be completely ready to publish, but STOP right there!